 How do you know what your child knows?
 There are a variety of ways to find out!
-Here are our best tips for evaluating:
+Here are seven tips for evaluating:

 Remember back when we set goals?
 We made a list of those things that were important to us, determined where our children were in their skills, and made plans for moving forward.
 If we have already set goals for each child, then evaluating is simply a matter of assessing whether or not we have reached our goals.
 That’s it!

 Summer School for Mom: Setting Goals

 Most tutors can tell you where their students are at a moment’s notice.
 They can tell you what progress a child has made, and what he still needs to work on.

 We don’t usually need a test to tell us what we already know — and will probably gain ground by avoiding a test that would only dishearten a child in exchange for focusing on those weak areas and practicing to a good finish!